Tech-Inspire-SL/TreeventX/README.md

 **TreeventX** is a comprehensive event management and mobile ticketing platform designed to solve the chaos of manual event operations in Sierra Leone.
 From fake tickets and revenue loss to lack of real-time attendance tracking, TreeventX brings **security, transparency, and efficiency** to the event industry.

-Built with **Next.js, Supabase, and MoniMe mobile money integration**, TreeventX empowers schools, churches, NGOs, concert promoters, and businesses to digitize their event operations — saving time, preventing fraud, and building trust through data-driven insights.
+Built with **Next.js, Supabase, and Monime mobile money integration**, TreeventX empowers schools, churches, NGOs, concert promoters, and businesses to digitize their event operations — saving time, preventing fraud, and building trust through data-driven insights.

 ---